psanse/BitGraph/graph/readme.md

 EDITING GRAPHS
 -------------------------------

 Edges may be added or deleted in constant time (*remove\_edge* member function) for simple graphs (in the case of sparse graphs complexity increases because it takes logarithmic time to find an edge).
-Removing vertices is possible as well (member function *remove\_vertices*) but requires memory allocation.
-Currently GRAPH does not support adding new vertices (the graph order should be passed to the constructor).
-Here is a trivial example:

-    graph g(3);							//creates an empty graph with 100 vertices g.add_edge(0,1);				//configures the edges
+They may also be generated randomly, as well as uniform random graph benchmarks.
+Graphs may also be resized and copied.
+Here is a trivial example of graph editing which involves adding and deleting edges:

+    graph g(3);
+	g.add_edge(0,1);
 	g.add_edge(0,2);
 	g.add_edge(1,2);
 	g.remove_edge(0,1);
 	g.remove_edge(0,2);
 	g.remove_edge(1,2);
-    if(g.is_empty()) cout<<"empty graph"<<endl;			//will print the message on the screen
+    if(g.is_empty()) cout<<"empty graph"<<endl;

 GRAPH ANALYSIS
 -------------------------------